ITRS-Group/cordial/tools/gateway-reporter/README.md

       * `attributes`

         An array of Geneos Attribute names to show.
 If not set then all Attributes are listed.
-Attributes include those found through containing Managed Entity Groups and `geneos-reporter` tries to match the rules used by the Gateway for precedence and inheritance.
+Attributes include those found through containing Managed Entity Groups and `gateway-reporter` tries to match the rules used by the Gateway for precedence and inheritance.

       * `plugins`